Dpdl (Dynamic Packet Definition Language)

 println("ebedded python exit code: " + exit_code);

-Dpdl allows the embedding and on-the-fly execution of ANSI C code directly within Dpdl scripts.
+Dpdl allows the embedding and on-the-fly compilation and execution of C code directly within Dpdl scripts.

 # main